x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/pop3-and-imap4/configure-pop3.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: e226a5f1-429d-4046-b925-da6cc151709e
-description: "Summary: Learn how to enable and configure POP3 on an Exchange server for access by POP3 clients."
+description: "Summary: Learn how to enable and configure POP3 on an Exchange server 2016 or 2019 for access by POP3 clients."
 ---

 # Enable and configure POP3 on an Exchange server

- **Summary**: Learn how to enable and configure POP3 on an Exchange 2016 or Exchange 2019 server for access by POP3 clients.

 By default, POP3 client connectivity isn't enabled in Exchange.
 To enable POP3 client connectivity, you need to perform the following steps:

 1. Start the POP3 services, and configure the services to start automatically: